jarun/googler/README.md

 - UTF-8 request and response
 - Fetch gzip compressed results
 - Works with Python 2.7.x and 3.3.x or later
-- Enable/disable color output (default: colorful)
+- Enable/disable colour output (default: colourful)
 - Enable/disable debug logs (default: disabled)
 - Manpage for quick reference
 - Fast and clean (no ads or clutter)